aptech/docs/docs/CR-denseToSp.rst

           0.00 0.01 0.00 0.00,
           0.02 0.00 -2 0.00 };

-    //Create a sparse matrix 'y' from 'x' and set all elements
+    // Create a sparse matrix 'y' from 'x' and set all elements
-    //less than 0.04 equal to 0
+    // less than 0.04 equal to 0
     y = denseToSp(x,0.04);

 After the code above, *y* is equal to: